cse163/book/book_source/source/module-2-data-structures-and-files/lesson-4-lists-and-files/index.md

-# 📚 Lesson 4: Lists and Files
+# <i class="fas fa-book"></i> Lesson 4: Lists and Files

 ## Concepts

 In this lesson, you will learn about the following Python constructs:

 - File Processing

 - More advanced usages of lists

 - A little bit more about how Python works by looking at multiple ways of interacting with it

 ## Table of Contents